5ervant/weather-forecast-browser/README.md

 ```

 #### Not Familiar with Git?
 Click [here](https://github.com/5ervant/weather-forecast-browser/archive/master.zip) to download the .zip file.
-Extract the contents of the zip file, then open your terminal, change to the project directory, and install dependencies with the following:
+Extract the contents of the zip file, then open your terminal, change to the project directory, and install dependencies by running:

 ```
 > npm install